-- Preoperative imaging with MRI or CT scan plus radiographs
+- Preoperative imaging with an MRI or CT scan plus radiographs

 - Postoperative patient questionnaires administered yearly, including the 36-Item Short-Form Health Survey (SF-36), the visual analog scale (VAS) for pain, and the Short Musculoskeletal Functional Assessment (SMFA)

-- Postoperative imaging checking for allograft assimilation, arthritic changes, and range of motion
+- Postoperative imaging to check for allograft assimilation, arthritic changes, and range of motion

-RELATED: Save the date for the 12th Annual Current Solutions in Foot & Ankle Surgery, February 9-11, 2023, in Tampa, Florida
+RELATED: Register for the 12th Annual Current Solutions in Foot & Ankle Surgery, February 9-11, 2023, in Tampa, Florida

 “Our research team set out to determine the results of cadaver bone transplantation for large osteochondral lesions of the talus,” said Samuel B. Adams, MD, director of foot and ankle research at Duke University Medical Center and senior author of the study.